-The George Washington University Event Management Certificate Program prepares participants to design, plan and execute successful events for groups of any size.
+The George Washington University School of Business (GWSB) Event Management Certificate Program prepares participants to design, plan and execute successful events for groups of any size.
 In addition to course requirements, the program prepares students by offering opportunities for on-site internships, practicums and portfolios.

 The event management professional certificate program may be completed in the classroom, online or in a blended format that combines both online and in-class courses.

 Not only is event management endlessly dynamic, but for the foreseeable future it’s headed on a growth trajectory.
 US News & World Report ranks event planners rank #21 in Best Business Jobs, and the US Bureau of Labor Statistics predicts that the occupational outlook for event managers is expected to increase by 33 percent through 2022, which is faster than the average for all occupations.

 The Event Management Program is designed to be flexible and meet the needs of individuals interested in professional development and career advancement.
 Students may take individual courses in specific program areas or meet the following requirements to earn a professional certificate in event management:

 1. Complete and pass the following four core courses worth 1.2 CEUs each (4.8 total CEUs overall).
 The core courses are offered as a five-day Event Management Core Skills Institute on campus four times a year.
 In addition, core courses may be taken as individual classes online.

 This course addresses major trends and successful business practices in Event Management to provide the knowledge and tools to improve your effectiveness and profitability as an event manager.

 Structure and manage an event planning schedule to improve profitability

 Conduct comprehensive needs assessments and feasibility studies